livioribeiro/selva/docs/structure.md

 In a Selva project, you need to define at least the `application`.

 It can be a Python module or package and represents the main code of the project.
-Any controllers or services defined under it will be discovered and registered in the dependency injection context.
+Any handlers and services defined under it will be discovered and registered.

 If your project is small, you can just define the `aplication.py` module, but you can have any structure you need inside the `application` package.